| STEPS

 transaction will likely be overseen by an experienced team of attorneys

 employed by the title company.
+One

 of the settlement companys main duties is to review the title